x38z/datasciencecoursera/README.md

 ##- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 ### The script was processing observation files x_test and x_train and was merging them with subjects and activity subsets.
-### Avareges (MEAN) were calculated per each activity and each subject line for each SRD and MEAN observation.
+### Averages (MEAN) were calculated per each activity and each subject line for each SRD and MEAN observation.